 [Who's involved]

-Fashion is a human story.
+Fashion is a human system.

 [How it's used]